STD-4C: Design and installation regulations

-The new STD-4C specification introduces a new parcel locker requirement of 1:10 – or one parcel locker for every ten mailbox customer compartments.
+The new STD-4C specification introduces a new parcel locker requirement of 1:5 – or one parcel locker for every Five mailbox customer compartments.
 However, this ratio may not be applicable if there is another method of accepting USPS parcel deliveries such as a staffed service desk.

 The new STD-4C specification enhances security requirements for the entire mailbox receptacle.
 It requires: